 - Extra fluids.
 You may also get extra fluids through an IV line.

 - Supportive care.
 You may need to stay in the hospital in intensive care for a day or two to monitor your temperature, blood pressure, heart rate, breathing and response to treatment.
-Several lab tests will be done frequently to check the extent of the muscle breakdown and kidney damage.
-A stay in the hospital is usually required until lab values start to return to normal.
+Several lab tests will be done frequently to check the extent of any muscle breakdown and possible kidney damage.
+A stay in the hospital is usually needed until lab test results start to return to a standard range.

-Malignant hyperthermia usually resolves within a few days with treatment.
+With treatment, malignant hyperthermia usually resolves within a few days.

 If you've experienced malignant hyperthermia due to certain anesthesia drugs, exercising during excessive heat and humidity could trigger another reaction.
-Talk to your doctor about any precautions you should take.
+Talk to your health care provider about any precautions you should take.

-Also, check with your doctor to see if you should have genetic testing to determine if you have an abnormal gene that puts you at risk of malignant hyperthermia.
+Also, check with your health care provider to see if you should have genetic testing to determine if you have a genetic disorder that puts you at risk of malignant hyperthermia.
 Ask if close family members should also consider genetic testing.

-If you have the abnormal gene that puts you at risk of malignant hyperthermia, wear a medical alert bracelet or necklace.
+If you have the genetic disorder MHS that puts you at risk of malignant hyperthermia, wear a medical alert bracelet or necklace.
 This lets health care providers know of your risk, especially in an emergency, when you may not be able to talk.

 - Cieniewicz A, et al. Malignant hyperthermia — What do we know in 2019?
 Anaesthesiology Intensive Therapy.
 2019; doi:10.5114/ait.2019.87646.